The Answers—to the Biggest Questions

-Some billions of generations ago, your most distant ancestor was among the first organic entities, capable of replication, to exist on this earth.
-A combination of chance and necessity gave rise to it, and the billions of descendants that followed it, culminating eventually with you.
+Some millions of generations ago, your most distant ancestor was among the first organic entities, capable of replication, to exist on this earth.
+A combination of chance and necessity gave rise to it, and the millions of descendants that followed it, culminating eventually with you.
 You are luckier than you will ever know.

 Next Question: Why is the Cosmos here?